The Proper Photographer

 - Be on time!
-If your photographer is arriving at the dressing location at 9 a.m. to take preparation shots, be ready at 9 a.m.
+If your photographer arrives at the dressing location at 9 a.m. to take preparation shots, be ready at 9 a.m.
 Whatever amount of time you normally take to get ready, double it.

 - Taking portraits at the church immediately after the ceremony?
-Inform everyone involved the night before at the rehearsal dinner.
+Make sure everyone knows ahead of time and remind them at the rehearsal dinner.

-- Many photographers are including all photo rights so you can have your reprints done anywhere, not just with the photographer.
+- Many photographers include all photo rights so you can have your reprints done anywhere, not just with the photographer.
 These packages may be more expensive going in, but they may save you money in the long run if you anticipate needing lots of prints for family and friends.

 - Photojournalistic photography creates a visual record of the wedding day as it happens, instead of posed shots.
 People are in motion — dancing, talking, laughing — accurately reflecting the ongoing activity and the excitement of the wedding day